 “Set Start” and “Set End” buttons specify the start and end of stack as being the current rail position.
 Values can also be entered by typing into the corresponding fields.

-“Go to Start” and “Go to End” move the rail to the specified positions.
+“Go to Start” and “Go to End” move the rail to the specified positions that have been set.
 They are used to confirm that the desired endpoints have been specified.

 # Steps will update automatically as the Start, End, or Step Size fields are set.